Still in Love with You (Anna Vissi song)

-"Still In Love With You" is the second single from the international album Everything I Am by Greek singer Anna Vissi, which was released in early January 2001.
+"Still In Love With You" is the second single from the international album Everything I Am by Cypriot singer Anna Vissi, which was released in early January 2001.
 This single featured the song "Still In Love With You", which became a hit in many European countries, especially the Netherlands.
 It was released in the United States on March 12, 2001.